Toyota Astra Motor: History

 In 1977, the Kijang was launched in Jakarta.
 Developed as a basic utility vehicle specifically for Indonesia and the Philippines, the Kijang was later known for its easy and low-cost maintenance and later became a major success in the Indonesian automotive market.
 The first generation Kijang sold only 1,168 units during 1977, but a year later it increased to 4,629 units, four times as many as the year before.
 The number continued to rise during the next several years.
 The second generation was launched in 1981 with a production volume of 19,323 units in 1985.
 The third generation was later introduced in 1986 and sold 82,687 units in 1987, the largest sale ever in Kijang's history.
 Around 500,000 Kijang had been sold in Indonesia up to 1995, while the 1 millionth Kijang rolled out of the assembly line on 23 September 2003.

 On 31 December 1998, TAM merged with three other companies: PT Multi Astra (a manufacturing company), PT Toyota Mobilindo (body parts manufacturing company), PT Toyota Engine Indonesia (specializing in engine manufacturing) under the name PT Toyota Astra Motor.
 Toyota stated the merger was carried out with the goal of improving efficiency, to meet increasing consumers’ demand for quality, and to effectively face competition in automotive industry.
 TAM initially consisted of two major departments, which are production and marketing departments.

 In 2003, the production department was spun off from TAM, creating PT Toyota Motor Manufacturing Indonesia (TMMIN).
 TMMIN conducted functional activities included casting, engine, stamping and assembling automobiles.
 Some components were directly supplied from Japan by Toyota Motor Corporation and the remaining was supplied by local components suppliers.
 Its marketing division is divided into domestic and overseas (export) markets.

 In 2003, TAM launched its first collaboration project with Daihatsu, the Avanza.
 The Avanza was developed as an entry-level small MPV cheaper and smaller than Kijang, manufactured entirely by partner company Astra Daihatsu Motor.
 A year later, the fifth-generation Kijang was introduced as the Kijang Innova.
 It was built above the IMV platform, which also spawned the Fortuner SUV and Hilux pick-up.

-TAM started selling Lexus vehicles in late 2007 along with the opening of the Lexus Gallery in Jakarta.
+TAM started selling Lexus vehicles in mid 2007 along with the opening of the Lexus Gallery in Jakarta.